lrslab/nanoCEM/docs/tutorials.md

 of the E. coli 23S rRNA around a known m6A site (A2030). nanoCEM will calculate alignment features and current event features within this specified region.

+ **Notes:** Our default mode is `f5c`, so our framework internally executes the `f5c` commands.
+ However, for `tombo`, although we have added support for it, you will need to set up the `tombo` environment separately to run the resquiggle command.

 If you want to deal with DNA data, remember to delete all `--rna` in the following commands.

 ## Dataprep